 Delays to service–both at the start of a journey and the duration of their trip–can affect how willing people are to use transit.
 Tracking the additional time riders spend on their journey and how much extra time they allot to be sure to arrive on time can help us understand how reliable our services are.
 Many factors that affect this are outside of our direct control.
 We will coordinate closely with our partners at Amtrak and local communities across the region.

-Additional Time To Make Accessible Journeys
+Additional Time to Make Accessible Journeys

 If transit is not fully accessible, some riders may need to take longer trips in order to get to a destination.
 Measuring the impacts our infrastructure has on the way people make trips will help us prioritize projects based on the impact they have for riders.
 It also helps us more fully understand funding needs for vehicles and stations.